 1913: The Brooklyn Dodgers' Ebbets Field opens.
 The stadium would serve as the Dodgers' home through the 1957 season, when the team moved to Los Angeles.
 It was demolished in 1960.

-1905: The first aerial ferry bridge in the United States goes into operation in Duluth, Minn.
+1905: The first aerial ferry bridge in the United States goes into operation in Duluth, Minnesota.
 The bridge, which featured a gondola capable of transporting people and vehicles across a canal, was one of only two ever built in the U.S. It was upgraded in 1929-30 to a vertical lift bridge, with the central span rising up and down to let boats pass underneath, and continues to operate today.

-1903: Actor Ward Bond, known for the Western TV series "Wagon Train" and for supporting roles in movies such as "The Searchers," "The Quiet Man," "It Happened One Night," "It's a Wonderful Life," "The Maltese Falcon," "Bringing Up Baby," "Gone with the Wind," "Rio Bravo" and "The Grapes of Wrath," is born in Benkelman, Neb.
+1903: Actor Ward Bond, known for the Western TV series "Wagon Train" and for supporting roles in movies such as "The Searchers," "The Quiet Man," "It Happened One Night," "It's a Wonderful Life," "The Maltese Falcon," "Bringing Up Baby," "Gone with the Wind," "Rio Bravo" and "The Grapes of Wrath," is born in Benkelman, Nebraska.
 Bond is seen here alongside John Wayne, with whom he made 23 movies with, in 1951's "Operation Pacific."
 He died of a heart attack at age 57 on Nov.
 5, 1960.

-1898: Actor, singer, football player and social activist Paul Robeson is born in Princeton, N.J.
+1898: Actor, singer, football player and social activist Paul Robeson is born in Princeton, New Jersey.
 Robeson became a football All-American and the class valedictorian at Rutgers University and went on to play in the NFL while attending Columbia Law School.
 At Columbia, he became a participant in the "Harlem Renaissance" with performances in stage productions "The Emperor Jones" and "All God's Chillun Got Wings."
 Robeson became an international cinematic star in roles in "Show Boat," "Bosambo" and "Sanders of the River," but turned his focus to civil rights, becoming politically involved in response to the Spanish Civil War, fascism and social injustices.
 He died of complications of a stroke at age 77 on Jan.
 23, 1976.

-1898: Earl "Curly" Lambeau, a founder, player and first coach of the Green Bay Packers football team, is born in Green Bay, Wis.
+1898: Earl "Curly" Lambeau, a founder, player and first coach of the Green Bay Packers football team, is born in Green Bay, Wisconsin.
 Lambeau, who was inducted as part of the Pro Football Hall of Fame's inaugural class in 1963, shares the distinction with rival George Halas of the Chicago Bears of coaching his team to the most NFL championships, with six.

 1866: The U.S. Congress overrides President Andrew Johnson's veto of the Civil Rights Bill, which granted citizenship to freed slaves.
 The action represented the first time Congress overrode a presidential veto in American history.
 The 14th Amendment was later designed to put the key provisions of the Civil Rights Act into the U.S. Constitution.

 1865: Gen. Robert E. Lee surrenders the Army of Northern Virginia to Lt.
-Gen. Ulysses S. Grant at Appomattox Court House, Va., effectively ending the Civil War.
+Gen. Ulysses S. Grant at Appomattox Court House, Virginia, effectively ending the Civil War.
 The signing of the surrender documents occurred in the parlor of a house owned by Wilmer McLean, seen here.

 1860: On his phonautograph machine, Édouard-Léon Scott de Martinville makes the oldest known recording of an audible human voice.